Mugaku Sogen

-Mugaku Sogen (無学祖元), also known as Bukko Kokushi (1226 – 1286) was a prominent Zen Buddhist monk of the 13th century in Japan, an emigre from Song dynasty China.
+Named Wuxue Zuyuan in China, Mugaku Sogen (無学祖元), also known as Bukko Kokushi (1226 – 1286), was a prominent Chinese Zen Buddhist monk of the 13th century in Japan, an emigre from Song dynasty China.
 He was adviser to Japan's most powerful ruler of the day, the regent of the shōgun (Shikken) Hōjō Tokimune (as opposed to an Imperial Regent).
 He founded the Zen temple Engaku-ji in Kamakura, one of Japan's five most important Zen temples.

 Early life and priesthood

-Mugaku Sogen was born in 1226 in Southern Song (during the Song dynasty; 1127–1279) and became a priest at age 11.
+Originally named Wuxue Zuyuan in China, Mugaku Sogen was born in 1226 in Southern Song (during the Song dynasty; 1127–1279) and became a priest at age 11.
 He entered the priesthood at Ching-tz'u-ssu temple when he was just 13 years old, and soon afterward, in 1239, he visited Wu-chun Shih-fan, under whom he studied the Zen teachings.
 In order to further his studies of Zen, he met with many different teachers.
 In 1279, he was invited to spread Zen in Japan by Hojo Tokimune, the eighth regent of the Kamakura Shogunate.
 Once in Japan, he lived at Kenchō-ji temple in Kamakura with Tokimune’s support.
 In 1282, when Hōjō Tokimune built Engaku-ji temple in Kamakura, he invited Sogen to be the founding priest.
 Two years later, Sogen returned to Kenchō-ji temple where he died.
 He exerted great spiritual influence on the leaders and warriors of Kamakura.